Jean-François Groff

 Jean-François Groff is a telecommunication engineer, and one of the key figures in the early development of the World Wide Web at CERN.
 He worked in close collaboration with Tim Berners-Lee, and helped define the HTTP protocol and HTML language.
 Groff is also the CTO and founder of Studio KOH, and CEO of Mobino, a mobile payments company headquartered in Geneva, Switzerland.

 Background

 Groff was first introduced to computers as a young boy, around 7 or 8 years of age, by his father, a computer engineer for Saint-Gobain.
 Young Groff began developing his programming skills on the personal computers that were available to him at home, including Amstrad, and later Atari computers.
-He graduated with a telecommunications degree from Telecom Paris.
+He graduated with a telecommunications degree from Télécom SudParis (formerly known as Télécom INT).

 Works

 Groff co-authored an article titled The World-Wide Web: The Information Universe with Tim Berners-Lee, Robert Cailliau and Bernd Pollermann, first published in 1992 and again in 2010 in Computer Networks and ISDN Systems: The International Journal of Computer and Telecommunications Networking.